andriwahidin22/andriwahidin22/README.md

 # 👋 Hi there, I'm Andri Wahidin!

-I'm a 6th-semester Informatics Management student at **Politeknik Negeri Lampung**, passionate about tech and always eager to learn more in the world of web development.
+I'm a 5th-semester student majoring in Informatics Management at **Politeknik Negeri Lampung**.
+I'm passionate about technology, especially web development, and always excited to explore new tools and frameworks.
+I love building useful applications, learning through real projects, and collaborating with others to bring ideas to life.

-## About Me
+## Experience

-I'm a Fullstack Developer with experience building a **web-based information system for pencak silat championships**, including registration and match scoring features.
+- Built a **web-based information system** for pencak silat championships, with features for registration and match scoring – as a Fullstack Developer.

-Outside of coding, I’m active in student organizations where I’ve taken roles as media coordinator, event planner, and even vice president.
-These experiences helped me grow in communication, leadership, and teamwork.
+- Certified **Junior Web Programmer** (BNSP) and completed **Linux Essentials** by Cisco Networking Academy.
+- Active in student organizations as Media Coordinator, Vice President, and Event Organizer.

 ## Tech Stack